When Baby Arrives Early – How Employers Can Help

 Discuss the options with your employee.
 Any employment changes are likely to be temporary but will go a long way to alleviating pressure and stress for them.
 This will benefit you in the long run.

 Showing compassion and flexibility at difficult, life-changing times in employees’ lives is a sign of a great employer.
-It doesn’t have to be to
+It doesn’t have to be to the detriment of your business.

 Be that understanding employer.
 Send a very positive message that you care about your team.
 In return, they will care about doing the very best they can for your business when life settles down again.